budleigh/heathersdaughterv2/README.md

 - virtualenv hd-env
 - source hd-env/bin/activate
 - pip install -r requirements.txt
-- npm install (should run bower install and grunt automatically)
+- npm install

 hook up heroku remote:
 - heroku git:remote -a heathersdaughterv2

 then you can run with
-- heroku local
+- npm run dev

+which will watch for changes in the Vue code